If you’re a foreigner who lives in Japan or came to Japan as a tourist, have you ever noticed “Japanese Modesty” when speaking with Japanese people?

 3.What if People Can’t Read Between Lines?

-So, what if people just show direct expressions all the time in Japan?
+So, what if people just keep using direct expressions all the time in Japan?

-Unfortunately, whether it’s their intention or not, people mostly see this kind of person as the following character:
+Unfortunately, whether it’s their intention or their nature, people mostly see this kind of person as the following character:

 2. Not thoughtful